GPurgatorio/Master-Computer-Science-ICT/README.md

 After the fabric, another fundamental component of a datacenter is the storage.
 The storage can be provided with various technologies.
 The simplest one is that the disks are put inside each servers and are used as we use the disk on our laptop.
 Of course it is not useful if we have a bunch of data to manage, and some networking solution can be better to use.

+**IOPS**: Input/output operations per second is an input/output performance measurement used to characterize computer storage devices (associated with an access pattern: random or sequential).

 ## Interfaces

 - SATA (with controller, slow because it is the bottleneck)
+  - v3: 16 Gbps
 - SAS Serial Attached SCSI
+  - v4: 22.5 Gbps
 - NVMe (Non Volatile Memory express): controller-less, protocol used over PCI express bus
 - ...